Skip to content

 1. Atom Constructor

-The atom constructor corresponds to basic data types such as integers, floating-point numbers, strings, Booleans, and enumerated types.
+Includes basic built-in data types like integers, strings, floats, Booleans, and enumerated types, considered atomic or single-valued.
 These are considered atomic because their values are indivisible and represent single data items.

 Represents atomic (single-valued) types, such as: int, float, string, bool, enum